shreni123/docs-csm/upgrade/network/chn_enable.md

 7. (`ncn#`) Check that NCN personalization runs and completes successfully on all worker nodes.

    Updating the CFS configuration will cause CFS to schedule the nodes for configuration.
-Run the following command to verify this has occurred.
+Run the following command for all worker xnames to verify this has occurred.

    ```bash
    cray cfs components describe --format toml x3000c0s4b0n0